jierasmus27/mars_rovers/README.md

 ## To run test cases

 Rspec was used to test the various application components.
-To verify there, please install rspec into the folder:
+To run the tests, please install rspec into the `mars_rovers` folder:

 ```
 gem install rspec